craftcms/docs/docs/commerce/3.x/estimate-cart-addresses.md

 You can check for existing estimate addresses with the `estimatedShippingAddressId` and `estimatedBillingAddressId` attributes on the [cart](api:craft\commerce\elements\Order) object.

-This example renders a form for adding an estimated shipping country, state, and ZIP code to the cart:
+This example renders a form for adding an estimated shipping country, state, and zip code to the cart:

 ```twig
 {% set cart = craft.commerce.carts.cart %}